dmlc/xgboost/README.md

   1) a c# dll wrapper, meaning the passage unmanaged to managed code, in https://github.com/giuliohome/xgboost/tree/master/windows/xgboost_sharp_wrapper

-  2) the c# Higgs Kaggle demo, instead of the python one in https://github.com/giuliohome/xgboost/tree/master/windows/kaggle_higgs_demo
+  2) the c# Higgs Kaggle demo, instead of the python one (actually you will get a higher score with the c# version, due to some changes I've made) in https://github.com/giuliohome/xgboost/tree/master/windows/kaggle_higgs_demo

 next steps: